turingschool/mod-0-curriculum/computer-setup.md

   .
   ```
 - Configure Git by carefully taking the following steps:
-  1. Open Terminal with Spotlight search (press the `command + space` keys like we did previously).
+  1. Open Terminal with Spotlight search (with`command + space`).
-  1. Run the following, one at a time, **substituting your own info** for the first two commands:
+  1. Run the following commands, one at a time, **substituting your own info** for the first two commands:
   ```
   git config --global user.name "Eric Weissman" git config --global user.email eric@example.com